radanalyticsio/radanalyticsio.github.io/_applications/grafzahl.md

 data from Apache Kafka with Apache Spark on OpenShift.

-Graf Zahl will count, as he does, the words on an Apache Kafka topic and display the top-k on in a web page for the user.
+Graf Zahl will count, as he does, the words on an Apache Kafka topic and display the top-k in a web page for the user.
 There isn't much more to him, as you might expect.

 <h1 id="architecture">Architecture</h1>